Kenneth Halliwell: In popular culture

 In Prick Up Your Ears, the 1987 film based on Orton's life, Halliwell was portrayed by Alfred Molina.

 In Fantabulosa!, the 2006 television play about Kenneth Williams, he was portrayed by Ewan Bailey.

 British experimental music group Coil recorded three tracks titled "The Halliwell Hammers" for their 1995 album Worship the Glitch.
 The two primary members of Coil, John Balance and Peter Christopherson, were romantic partners through most of the band's existence, and much of their work was inspired by or dedicated to gay icons and personalities of the past.

 Halliwell is the subject of a monologue, Especially The Latter Part, by Richard Ely.
 It premiered in Lichfield, in 2009.

-The stage version of Prick Up Your Ears, written by Simon Bent, opened on the West End in London at the Royal Theatre on 17 September 2009.
+The stage version of Prick Up Your Ears, written by Simon Bent, opened on the West End in London at the Comedy Theatre on 17 September 2009.
 Matt Lucas played Halliwell and Chris New played Orton.
 Con O'Neill took over the role of Halliwell after Lucas pulled out.
 The play closed on 15 November 2009.

 In 2014, a collage by Halliwell was purchased by Islington Museum at auction for £2,800.
 In 2016 the same museum purchased at auction The Cat Screen, a four-panel described as "an important part of 1960s cultural history as well as an engaging piece of art work", for £8,000.

+Orton and Halliwell's relationship and murder–suicide is the subject of Law 46 of Robert Greene's bestselling book The 48 Laws of Power, "Never Appear Too Perfect".